HighCoders-bit/Asynchronous-FIFO/README.md

 # Asynchronous-FIFO
-Designed a  Asynchronous FIFO of 8bit Fifo depth
+Designed a  Asynchronous FIFO of 8 Fifo depth using cliff cummings